-It is the policy of Junior Achievement of OKI Partners, Inc.. that no volunteer have any inappropriate contact inside or outside the classroom with any Junior Achievement student met through their Junior Achievement class, including those students 18 years of age or older.
+It is the policy of Junior Achievement of OKI Partners, Inc.. that no volunteer has any inappropriate contact inside or outside the classroom with any Junior Achievement student met through their Junior Achievement class, including those students 18 years of age or older.
 Furthermore, a volunteer should not be in contact with any student inside or outside the classroom unless that student's teacher, another school-sanctioned adult, or the student's parent is present.
-The only exception would be routine business activity or bona fide job interviews for students 18 years of age and older, conducted at a regular place of business and during regular business hours.
+The only exception would be a routine business activity or bona fide job interviews for students 18 years of age and older, conducted at a regular place of business and during regular business hours.
 For younger students, a second adult must be present at all business activities and interviews.

 This policy is conveyed verbally and in writing by Junior Achievement staff to volunteers teaching for the first time.
 This policy is conveyed in writing to all volunteers prior to their first visit to the classroom each year.

 Junior Achievement takes all complaints of misconduct seriously.
 Credible allegations of misconduct will be promptly investigated by the appropriate authorities.
 During any such investigation, the JA volunteer will be placed on leave.
 If an investigation determines misconduct occurred, it will result in the immediate and permanent dismissal as a JA volunteer.